top of page

 The hike is rewarding with views like this!

-3. Berry Picking at Hillwood Berry Farm
+3. Pick Your Own Berries at Hillwood Berry Farm — Northern Tasmania

 Let the kids run between rows of strawberries, raspberries and blueberries, picking as they go.
-Check out their website to know more about which berries are in season at the time of your visit.The farm shop serves delicious berry icecreams and berry-packed pancakes !
+Check out their website to know more about which berries are in season at the time of your visit.The farm shop serves delicious berry icecreams and berry-packed pancakes!

 strawberry patch, Tasmania